Back to Blog

 Step-by-step workflow with Laxu AI

 1. Upload your PDF: Drag your file into Laxu AI.
 The system reads the text layer and identifies key concepts, definitions, and structures automatically.
+You can also upload photos of handwritten notes or record audio from lectures.

 2. Review the generated cards: Laxu AI creates flashcards from the content.
 Skim through them to check accuracy.
 Edit any card where the wording feels off or the answer is too long.
+This takes about 2-3 minutes for a 30-page PDF.

-3. Remove low-value cards: Delete cards that cover filler content, introductory paragraphs, or material you already know well.
+4. Remove low-value cards: Delete cards that cover filler content, introductory paragraphs, or material you already know well.
 A smaller deck reviewed consistently beats a large deck you avoid.

-4. Start reviewing: Begin your first review session immediately.
+5. Start reviewing: Begin your first review session immediately.
 The cards are freshest when the material is still familiar from reading the PDF.
 This first pass sets the foundation for spaced repetition.

 Extract the highest-value material